 200g shredded chicken breast or protein of your choice

-Tip: Some versions call for you stir fry your protein with a tbsp of garlic and onion.
+Tip: Some versions call for you to stir fry your protein with a tbsp of garlic and onion.
 This is optional.

 Just be sure you cook your filler protein in advance, so you don’t need to overcook your crepe while waiting on the meat to finish cooking.